hqywork/EntityFramework.wiki.Chinesize/Home.md

 * Data Annotations are not yet supported for configuring a model.
 * The Fluent API only has very basic functionality implemented so far.
 For many modelling concerns (such as defining relationships between entities) you need to manipulate the underlying object model directly.
-* The relational database providers currently issue a “SELECT *” query for every LINQ query and then do the filtering, shaping, etc. in-memory.
-We’ll soon be checking in the proper LINQ provider that delegates the appropriate parts of the query to the database.
+* The relational database providers process some parts of the query in the database and others in-memory.
+There are a number of operations currently performed in-memory that will be moved to database evaluation as we progress with EF7.
 * There is currently no loading of related data (eager, lazy, or explicit loading).
 To load related data you need to issue a separate LINQ query.
 * Migrations are not yet supported – although we do have a lot of the building blocks in place.
 Currently, you’ll need to use the DbContext.Database API to maintain your database.
 * We have demo’d a provider for Azure Table Storage, but this provider is not yet included in our public code base or the nightly builds.
 We will make it available shortly.